ProjectDrawdown/solutions/README.md

 ---

 # License
 This program (excluding the Excel code) is part of the &lt;code&gt;/earth project.
-The &lt;code&gt;/earth DD Model Engine is licensed under the GNU Affero General Public license and subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at https://gitlab.com/codeearth/drawdown.
+The python code for the model engine is licensed under the GNU Affero General Public license and subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at https://gitlab.com/codeearth/drawdown.
 No part of this Project, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the LICENSE file.

-The Project Drawdown Excel model file itself will be release under a license which has not yet been decided, but is not released at the time of this writing.
-The small bits of code in that model file copyright Robert L. Read are released under the AGPL; since they are tightly integrated with the spreadsheet, they are likely valuable only as examples.
+Data supplied from Project Drawdown (mostly in the form of CSV files) is licensed under the [CC-BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/) license for non-commercial use.
+The code for the model can be used (under the terms of the AGPL) to process whatever data the user wishes under whatever license the data carries.
+The data supplied for the Project Drawdown solutions is CC-BY-NC-2.0.
 ---

 # Contribution